experientials/ziloo/Hardware/919-smiley/919-MODULE.md

 - Running (fully powered)

 The battery connector may be change to use LIR1220(3.6V) or ML1220(3V), which are rechargable.
-Additional circuitry will be added to charge the battery from VCC_FULL(VSOM).
+Additional circuitry will be added in the future to charge the battery from VCC_FULL(VSOM).

 ### Electrical Characteristics